xvitaly/mhed/docs/source/getting-started.rst

 To always run this application with administrator rights, right-click the shortcut, select the **Properties** context menu item, go to the **Compatibility** tab, check the **Run this program as an administrator** checkbox and click **OK** button.

+The program can automatically handle this situation and restart with the correct permissions if you click the green circle in the status bar.

 .. index:: startup actions
 .. _gs-startup: